Leasing and Fallowing Program FAQs

-1) What is the minimum acreage size that I can enroll in the EWLP?
+1) What is the minimum acreage size that I can enroll in the program?

-Currently, the District requires that all lease applicants enroll no less than 5 acres of actively irrigated land in the program.
-The District and our partners have agreed to an initial commitment to enroll 3,200 acres in 2021 with a goal of enrolling 2,400 acres in the Full Season Lease (FSL), and 800 acres in the Partial Season Lease (PSL).
+In response to interest from small acreage irrigators, the District now allows lease applicants to enroll a minimum of one acre of actively irrigated land in the program.
+The District and our partners have agreed to a commitment to enroll 3,200 acres in the EWLP in 2022.
+Additionally, due to extreme drought, anticipated water shortages and Rio Grande Compact debits, the MRGCD has received $15 million from the State of New Mexico for an Emergency Fallowing (EF) Program through 2025.
+With the funding and administrative requirements of the two programs, only Full Season Lease (FSL) options will be offered in 2022.
 Enrollment packets will be reviewed by MRGCD staff on a first-come-first-serve basis, however, interested participants will be enrolled only where operationally feasible, and when consistent with program budget limitations and objectives.
 Examples of program objectives include but are not limited to prioritizing enrollment of land(s) that are:

 2) When can I enroll in the leasing program?

-Both the Full Season and Partial Season Lease options for the 2021 EWLP enrollment period open March 2nd..
-Enrollment for the FSL closes on March 26th, and May 21st for the PSL.
-Irrigators who successfully enroll in the FSL will suspend all irrigation of enrolled acreage between April 1st and October 31st of 2021.
-Irrigators who successfully enroll in the PSL will suspend all irrigation of enrolled acreage between June 1st and October 31st of 2021.
+Full Season Lease options for the 2022 EF-EWLP enrollment period open January 19, 2022.
+Enrollment closes on March 25th, 2022.
+Irrigators who successfully enroll in the EF-EWLP will suspend all irrigation of enrolled acreage between April 1st and October 31st of 2022.

 4) How does this program benefit the District and irrigators?